About Me

 My academic and professional journey has taken me across the United States and internationally, including two separate study abroad experiences in Spain.

-In addition to my studies as a computer science student at Grand Valley State University, I also work part-time as an undergraduate researcher in artificial intelligence (AI), machine learning (ML), and evolutionary computation (EC) research.
+In addition to pursuing a degree in computer science at Grand Valley State University, I am also an undergraduate researcher studying artificial intelligence (AI), machine learning (ML), and evolutionary computation (EC).

 My current research focuses on designing and optimizing computational models, evolutionary algorithms, and machine learning techniques to solve complex problems.